Estonia Digital Nomad Visa Requirements 2025: Best Steps

 • Proof of medical insurance that covers you in Estonia

-Apply for Estonia Digital Nomad Visa in 5 Steps
+Apply for the Estonia Digital Nomad Visa in 5 Steps

 1. Determine the location of the application.
-The list of embassies permitted to process the visa is limited, and you must be able to attend in person.
+The list of embassies permitted to process visas is limited, and applicants are required to attend in person.

-2. Complete the application form linked above and collect all required documents.
+2. Complete the application form linked above and gather all the required documents.

 3. You can submit your application and all documents in person at one of the approved embassies or at the Police and Border Guard Board office in Estonia.

-5. Upon receiving approval notification, you must go to the embassy or Police and Border Guard Board office where you applied to pick up your visa.
+5. Upon receiving the approval notification, visit the embassy or the Police and Border Guard Board office where you applied to collect your visa.

 Pros and Cons of Being a Digital Nomad in Estonia